mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

    **GitHub responds to your backend with an access token.**
 10. **Your backend responds to the broswer with a 302 redirect** to a page where the user is supposed to land, e. g. `http://my-app.example.com:5173`.
-    Here the backend sets a secure HttpOnly cookie containing a session token that your frontend will use to authorize requests to your backend.
+    Here, the backend sets a secure HttpOnly cookie containing a session token that your frontend will use to authorize requests to your backend.
 11. **Your frontend takes over** as the browser loads the page.
     It can now use the cookie to authorize requests to your backend.